adiswami14/neat-tetris/README.md

-# neat-tetris
+# neat-qwop
-A project that uses neural networks and genetic algorithms to create an unstoppable tetris AI
+A project that uses neural networks and genetic algorithms to create a somewhat normal bipedal walker